Scottish Government confirms Bill to regulate non-surgical cosmetic procedures

 • Group 3 should be done in an HIS-regulated setting and only by an appropriate healthcare professional.

-Treatments in Group 2 are proposed to include mesotherapy, botulinum toxin injections, dermal fillers, and any other injections of a product, even if it is not a drug or toxin, for lifestyle or cosmetic purposes.
+Treatments in Group 2 were proposed to include mesotherapy, botulinum toxin injections, dermal fillers, and any other injections of a product, even if it is not a drug or toxin, for lifestyle or cosmetic purposes.

 Meanwhile, the proposed Group 3 line-up includes PRP and other blood-derived injections, injection microsclerotherapy, injection lipolysis, dermal microcoring, hay fever injections, any IV procedure, dermal fillers for augmentation (e.g. liquid BBL), deeper chemical peels such as phenol peels, laser treatments that target the deeper dermis, carboxytherapy, cellulite subcision, electrocautery (electrolysis), cryotherapy, cryocautery and thread lifts.

-Group 3 also covers all group 1 or 2 procedures if carried out in an intimate area (except hair removal and not including procedures such as tattooing and skin piercing which are already licenced).
+Group 3 also covered all group 1 or 2 procedures if carried out in an intimate area (except hair removal and not including procedures such as tattooing and skin piercing which are already licenced).

 As with the England consultation, beauty professionals have expressed concern that comparatively low-risk procedures such as mesotherapy and radiofrequency would require the oversight of a healthcare professional if the framework were to proceed in its current format.